farirpgs/fari-games/_games/charge-rpg.md

 > You might follow a target or discover their location.
 You might arrange an ambush.
 You might attack with precision shooting from a distance.
 You could try to bring your guns to bear in a melee (but Brawl might be better).

-When you `Science`, you understand, create, repair complex mechanisms or organisms.
+When you `Tinker`, you understand, create, repair complex mechanisms or organisms.

 > You might create a new gadget or alter an existing item.
 You might mend a broken bone or treat someone's illness.
 You could try to use your technical expertise to control a vehicle (but Commanding might be better).
 You could try to pick a lock, but Finessing might be better).